Editor's Note — May 11, 2026

 Section 504 prohibits discrimination based on disability in programs and activities that receive federal financial assistance from HHS.
 The final rule makes it explicit that discrimination includes barriers in web content and mobile apps that prevent people with disabilities from accessing services.

 For many people with disabilities, digital barriers are not minor inconveniences.
 They can block access to health care itself.
 If a patient cannot navigate a portal, schedule an appointment, view test results, pay a bill, or join a telehealth visit, the impact is a barrier to care, not just a frustrating user experience.
 The new Section 504 rule treats those barriers as discrimination that must be addressed.
+Section 504 digital accessibility is therefore not a technical checkbox; it is a patient access issue with direct legal consequences for HHS-funded organizations.

 If your organization receives federal financial assistance from HHS—for example, through Medicare, Medicaid, CHIP, Marketplaces, or HHS grants—you are likely covered by the updated Section 504 rule.
+Understanding which organizations fall under HHS Section 504 website accessibility obligations is the first step toward compliance.

 This includes (but is not limited to):